ankurhanda/gvnn/README.md

 Link to the paper [gvnn](http://arxiv.org/pdf/1607.07405.pdf)

-gvnn is inspired by the Spatial Transformer Networks paper that appeared in NIPS in 2015.
-However, it was mainly limited to 2D transformations.
-We added a new set of transformations generally needed for manipulating data in 3D geometric computer vision.
-These transformations include the 3D counterparts of what were used in original STN and a lot more new transformations.
+gvnn is inspired by the Spatial Transformer Networks (STN) paper that appeared in NIPS in 2015.
+However, ST were mainly limited to applying only 2D transformations to the input.
+We added a new set of transformations often needed for manipulating data in 3D geometric computer vision.
+These include the 3D counterparts of what were used in original STN together with a lot more new transformations.
 These include

 * SO3 layer - Rotations are expressed in so3 vector (v1, v2, v3)
 * SE3 and Sim3 layer